Learn how to express pain in Japanese! How to convey pain effectively

 When your leg hurts, you use this phrase.

-- Tingling in the feet: When you feel a pins and needles pain
+- My legsちくちく(CHIKUCHIKU) Yes: When you feel a pin-and-needle pain

-- My legs are sore: When your legs are sore from walking too much
+- My legsぱんぱん(PANPAN) When your legs are stiff from walking too much

 How to communicate pain effectively